hidecode221b/Radia_MPW/README.md

 ### Python from RadiaID gitlab
 All the python files should be located under the radia-master/env/radia_python/.

-Radia.so should be created for your python version (See [link](https://github.com/hidecode221b/Radia)).
+Radia.so should be created for your python environment (See [link](https://github.com/hidecode221b/Radia) for macos).

 Run the mpw.py after the main parameters are setup in mpw.py and radia_id_mpw_hyb.py